-Since we always use skel to copy/paste the files from /etc/skel to your home directory, we are overwriting every time your bashrc.
+Since we always use skel to copy/paste the files from /etc/skel to your home directory, the bashrc is overwritten every time.

 We have now included the following lines to the .bashrc.

 If you create a file on your home directory with the name .bashrc-personal and add your personal aliases to that file, these aliases will be added.

 So update your system in order to have the latest arcolinux-root-git package.

 You can now logout or reboot or use the alias cb to source the new .bashrc and by consequence the .bashrc-personal.

 Your .bash-personal file will never be overwritten by ArcoLinux scripts